Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Test orbits and solution methods

 \subsubsection{The XHPS integrator}

-The eXtended High Performance Satellite dynamics Simulator (XHPS) is designed to simulate multi-satellite missions incorporating gravity and also non-gravitation-al perturbations based on Newtonian mechanics.
+The XHPS is designed to simulate multi-satellite missions incorporating gravity and also non-gravitational perturbations using non-relativistic Newtonian mechanics.
 Its modular design allows to easily set up simulations at all levels of detail.
 Different numeric integration schemes are implemented, using, e.g., Runge-Kutta and multistep integrators.
-Due to the C++ code basis, the GNU MPFR library \cite{MPFR:2007} with variable-precision data types can be utilized, so that results can in general reach every desired numerical accuracy.
+Due to the C++ code basis, the GNU MPFR library \citep{MPFR:2007} with variable-precision data types can be utilized, so that results can in general reach every desired numerical accuracy.

-The XHPS uses the International Celestial Reference System (ICRS), and the International Terrestrial Reference System (ITRS) as Cartesian coordinate systems derived from the before mentioned BCRS and GCRS definitions \cite{IERS:2010}.
-In these frames, relativistic effects can be considered as pN corrections in the EOM.
-The pN correction term for a spherically symmetric gravitational field, see Eqs. \eqref{Eq_pN_EOM_Cartesian}, in Cartesian GCRS coordinates is
+The XHPS uses the International Celestial Reference System (ICRS) \citep{Arias:1995}, and the International Terrestrial Reference System (ITRS) \citep{Boucher:2000} as Cartesian coordinate systems derived from the BCRS and GCRS definitions.
+These systems are realized according to the latest IERS conventions \citep{IERS:2010}, and in these reference systems, relativistic effects can be considered as pN corrections in the EOM.
+The pN correction term for a spherically symmetric gravitational field, see Eqs.\ \eqref{Eq_pN_EOM_Cartesian}, in Cartesian GCRS coordinates is

-See Refs.\ \cite{IERS:2010} and references therein for an overview of the IERS conventions that are used for the XHPS.
-Here, the vector $\vec{x} = (X,Y,Z)$ is the three component Cartesian position vector in the GCRS and $\overset{\circ}{\vec{x}}$ its coordinate time derivative. $\vec{a}_{\text{pN}}$ can be added to all other gravitational (Earth, Sun and other bodies) and non-gravitational (environmental) accelerations in the EOM that are implemented in the XHPS.
+See \citep{IERS:2010} and references therein for an overview of the IERS conventions that are used for the XHPS.
+Here, the vector $\mathbf{x} = (X,Y,Z)$ is the three component Cartesian position vector in the GCRS and $\overset{\circ}{\mathbf{x}}$ its coordinate time derivative.
+The acceleration $\mathbf{a}_{\text{pN}}$ can be added to all other gravitational (Earth, Sun and other bodies) and non-gravitational (environmental) accelerations in the EOM that are implemented in the XHPS.

 For all orbit calculations, the data type was set to 64 digits, and the 8th order Dormand-Prince RK integrator was used with a constant step size, resulting in an absolute numerical precision of at least 25 digits, or about $10^{-17}\,$m.